About

 Office:

-Ingkarni Wardli 6.47
+Ingkarni Wardli 6.22

-School of Mathematical Sciences
+School of Computer and Mathematical Sciences

 North Terrace Campus